mailsac/mailsac-examples/README.md

 8. Alternatively the reStructuredText Visual Studio Code extension can be used for live previews

+# License

-Copyright © 2019 by Forking Software LLC
+Copyright © 2019-2021 by Forking Software LLC

+MIT License

+See the LICENSE file in this repository.